script-fu/artbox/content/hub/feature-test/folder/Paintbrush-Options.md

 - **Stroke Effects Expander**:
     - Added a new "Stroke Effects" expander to group related stroke options into one collapsible section.
 The state of the expander is saved and restored across sessions, preserving the user's preference for a consistent experience.

-- **Pick Layer**:
-    - Added a new "Pick Layer" option in the **Additional Options** expander.
-This feature allows users to hold the <kbd>Alt</kbd> key to automatically select the layer under the brush cursor.
-This option simplifies workflows with complex layer stacks by enabling quick access to the correct layer without manually searching through the layers panel.

 - **Jitter Slider**:
     - Added a 'Jitter' slider with a pixel sized jitter, it's an important feature for painting and feels great to have it as a slider.